Trump’s Asia trip: Stops in Japan, China and beyond

-President Trump was in the Philippines on Sunday as part of his trip to Asia that has already included stops in Japan, South Korea, China and Vietnam.
+President Trump was in the Philippines on Sunday as part of his trip to Asia that earlier included stops in Japan, South Korea, China and Vietnam.

 “The president’s trip will focus on three goals,” National Security Adviser H.R.
 McMaster told reporters during a Nov.
 2 White House briefing.
 “First, strengthening international resolve to denuclearize North Korea.
 Second, promote a free and open Indo-Pacific region.
 Third, advance American prosperity through fair and reciprocal trade and economic practices.”